Indonesia–Solomon Islands relations

-Indonesia–Solomon Islands relations refers to foreign relations between Indonesia and Solomon Islands.
-Solomon Islands has opened their embassy in Jakarta since August 2014, while Indonesian embassy in Port Moresby is also accredited to Solomon Islands.
-Indonesia is a gateway for Pacific countries to enter the ASEAN and Asian region, while Indonesia wish to increase its influence in Pacific region.
-Both countries are the members of Melanesian Spearhead Group (MSG).
+Indonesia–Solomon Islands relations refer to foreign relations between Indonesia and the Solomon Islands.
+The Solomon Islands has opened their embassy in Jakarta since August 2014 with Gladys Kamia Isihanua appointed as ambassador in 2025, while the Indonesian embassy in Port Moresby is accredited to the Solomon Islands.
+Indonesia is a gateway for Pacific countries to enter the ASEAN and Asian region, while it wishes to increase its influence in the Pacific Islands region.
+Both countries are the members of Melanesian Spearhead Group (MSG) where Indonesia is labeled as an associate state.